 Thursday June 17

-Marianne Hester is Professor of Gender, Violence and International Policy at the University of Bristol, and heads the Centre for Gender and Violence Research.
-She has extensive experience of researching domestic violence and abuse.
+Marianne Hester OBE is Professor of Gender, Violence and International Policy at the University of Bristol, and heads the Centre for Gender and Violence Research.
+She is also editor-in-chief of the Journal of Gender-based Violence.
+Marianne has extensive experience of researching domestic violence and abuse.

 Thursday July 15